GGO-web/GGO-web/README.md

 </div>

 - 🔭 I’m currently working in EPAM Laboratory with Front-End frameworks
-- 🌱 I’m currently learning how to build web apps on Angular
+- 🌱 I’m currently learning how to build web apps on Node.js and other similar tools
 - 👯 I’m looking to collaborate with outsourcing/product company
 - :computer: I’m looking to help you with some problems in front-end or find the optimal solution for other programming problems
 - 💬 Ask me about everything you want, I'm open to communications and new connections